-Indicator Scope Calculated methodology Standard Unit Number of products manufactured with sustainability criteria The total number of manufactured products introduced in the reporting year with attributes that provide sustainability benefits.
+Indicator Scope ope Calculated methodology Number of products manufactured with sustainability criteria The total number of manufactured products introduced in the reporting year with attributes that provide sustainability benefits.
 Does not include factored goods.
 The product management team maintain a list of all products that are developed for manufacture.
 Sustainability attributes include recycled content, the addition of biopolymer, and reduced carbon footprint.
 The metric is calculated as the total number of products introduced in the reporting year with one or more of the defined sustainability attributes.
 Number

-Appendix A: energy, water and waste estimation methodology
+Appendix A: Energy, water and waste estimation methodology